 3.1.1 Seed Germination at 10 DAS

 Both mungbean genotypes exhibited distinct and consistent reductions in seed germination under EMS and SA LD50 treatments, which were comparable with the anticipated ~50% mortality level.
-Pusa 1031 observed 202 sprouted seeds (53.87%) under EMS LD50, whereas Pusa 1431 reported 197 germinated seeds (52.53%) out of 375 seeded seeds (Table 1).
+Pusa 1031 was observed to have 202 sprouted seeds (53.87%) under EMS LD50, whereas Pusa 1431 reported 197 germinated seeds (52.53%) out of 375 seeded seeds (Table 1).
 In a similar pattern SA LD50 showed 185 germinated seeds (49.33%) in Pusa 1431 and 195 germinated seeds (52.00%) in Pusa 1031.
 These patterns show that germination values were driven towards the LD50 threshold by the almost consistent mutagenic pressure applied by both mutagens.
 The dependability of the applied LD50 doses is further validated by the germination trends shown in Figure 1, which substantially resemble these results.
 Comparable LD₅₀-associated declines in germination have been reported in mungbean by Sofia et al. (2023), and Wani and Kozgar (2011).

 3.1.2 Seedling Survival at 30 DAS